tobiasgerstenberg/webppl_tutorial/exercises/1_webppl_basics.md

 ## Practice

-- Create several student objects (like the instructor objects from object).
+- Create several student objects (like the instructor objects from before).
 Assign them several properties, including strength.

-- Create a function showStrength for displaying the strength of an object or student.
+- Create a function `showStrength` for displaying the strength of an object or student.

-- Map the function showStrength to an array of students and instructors.
+- Map the function `showStrength` to an array of students and instructors.

 ###